nhaarman/Triad/README.md

 Triad is an Android library which enables use of the Model-View-Presenter pattern in an easy way.

-An application that uses Triad consists of a single `Activity` that extends `TriadActivity` or `TriadAppCompatActivity` and hosts all screens in the app.
-Using Square's [Flow](https://github.com/square/triad/), Jake Wharton's [Butter Knife](https://github.com/JakeWharton/butterknife), and optionally [Dagger 2.0](https://github.com/google/dagger), creating an Android application has never been easier.

 ## Setup

 Add the following to your dependencies in your `build.gradle` file: